Prose Review: Is Luxury Hair Care Actually Better?

 This formulation uses FDA-approved hair loss ingredients like minoxidil which is clinically shown to increase hair count by 11%.

-Here are the pros and cons of Prose based on our review of the products and the research backing them:
+Here are the pros and cons of Prose in our opinion:

 Pros: